ilkkamtk/JavaScript-english/apit-ajax.md

         * if TV series has no image, use default image
         * if TV series has no officialSite, use url
     * Step 4: Stylish layout with CSS and valid HTML (6p)
+      * you'll probably need at least 5-10 CSS rules to make a proper layout
 * First, make a valid HTML page with a search box.
 Example html for the form/search box: `<input id="query" type="text">` and `<button id ="searchButton">Search</button>`
 * Add a click event to the search button that launches the search.
 * To search, you need to get the value of the 'query' field, which is then sent to the API using fetch.